Lab logo

 Clinical Psychology Doctoral Student

 Christopher Kleva is a clinical psychology doctoral student at Virginia Commonwealth University.
-Currently, he is completing a one-year clinical externship conducting neuropsychological assessments at Massey Cancer Center's Neuro-Oncology division under the supervision of Dr. Ashlee Loughan.
+Currently, he is completing a one-year clinical externship conducting neuropsychological assessments at Massey Comprehensive Cancer Center's Neuro-Oncology division under the supervision of Dr. Ashlee Loughan.
 Broadly, his research interests involve the classification of psychopathology and clinician cognition.
 He is also interested in how provider-patient relationships affect the well-being of patients with primary brain tumors.

 Giuliana